5 Ways for Your Middle/High Schooler to Tackle “Endless Summer”

-It’s been several months since kids went to school, and we’re now facing even more months without organized summer activities.
+It’s been several months since kids went to school, and we’re now facing even more months without organized summer activities: some are calling it an “endless summer.”
 What can your middle- and high-school-aged children do this summer to remain engaged, entertained, and excited?
 The easy answers are spending time with family and friends (if safe), playing outdoors, and working on any summer assignments from school, but there’s a lot more that students can do to fill their time this summer: here are five ways for your middle or high schooler to learn, grow, and play.

 Become an Entrepreneur

 Entrepreneurship is not limited to founding and managing a full-on business.
 Entrepreneurship is about identifying problems and solving them; it’s about observing what the world lacks and filling those gaps in innovative ways.
 Entrepreneurship teaches resilience, risk-taking, grit, dedication, critical thinking, problem solving, creativity, and many other core soft skills that will be immensely valuable as students grow up.
 Encourage your child to harness their passion and pursue impactful projects, whether building a website, starting a blog, launching a non-profit initiative, or starting a real company.
 Starting a thriving Tik Tok channel is an entrepreneurial venture, too!

 Summer, especially endless summer, offers the perfect opportunity for your student to spend time learning a skill that they’ve long been interested in.
 If they are interested in mastering a new foreign language, sign them up for a free online educational program like Duolingo.
 If they’re tech-savvy and interested in stretching their computational skills, use a free online program like Codeacademy to pick up a programming language.
 They could even enroll in The Coding Space, a virtual coding camp that runs all summer.